-100% of disabilities occurring while in active service are assumed to be occupational for members covered under Act 127.
+100% of disabilities occurring while in active service are assumed to be occupational for members covered under Act 127-1958.

-Pre-retirement Mortality: For general employees not covered under Act 127, RP-2014 Employee Mortality Rates for males and females adjusted to reflect Mortality Improvement Scale MP-2018 from the 2006 base year, and projected forward using MP-2018 on a generational basis.
-For members covered under Act 127, RP-2014 Employee Mortality Rates with blue collar adjustments for males and females adjusted to reflect Mortality Improvement Scale MP-2018 from the 2006 base year, and projected forward using MP-2018 on a generational basis.
-As generational tables, they reflect mortality improvements both before and after the measurement date.
+Pre-retirement Mortality: For general employees not covered under Act 127-1958, the PubG-2010 employee rates, adjusted by 100% for males and 110% for females, projected using MP-2021 on a generational basis.
+For members covered under Act 127-1958, the PubS-2010 employee rates for males and females, projected using MP-2021 on a generational basis.
+As generational tables, they reflect mortality improvements both before and after the measurement date

-100% of deaths while in active service are assumed to be occupational for members covered under Act 127.
+100% of deaths while in active service are assumed to be occupational for members covered under Act 127-1958.